elliegraves/voc/docs/tutorial/tutorial-0.rst

 Tutorial 0 - Hello, world!
 ==========================

-In this tutorial, you'll take a really simple "Hello, world!" program written in Python, convert it into a classfile, and run it on the Java Virtual Machine.
+In this tutorial, we'll take a really simple "Hello, world!" program written in Python, convert it into a classfile, and run it on the Java Virtual Machine.

 Setup